AviatrixSystems/Docs/HowTos/insane_mode.rst

 Insane Mode builds high performance encryption tunnel over private network links.
 The private network links are Direct Connect (DX) and AWS Peering (PCX).

-For Insane Mode between two gateways, between Transit GW and Spoke gateway, or between Transit GW and Transit GW (Transit Peering), Aviatrix Controller automatically creates the underlying AWS Peering connection and builds the tunnels over it.
+For Insane Mode between two gateways, between an Transit GW and a Spoke gateway, or between a Transit GW and a Transit GW (Transit Peering), the Aviatrix Controller automatically creates the underlying AWS Peering connection and builds the tunnels over it.

 Since Insane Mode tunnels are over private network links, the VPC route architecture is described as below, where EC2 instances associated route entry to the remote site point to Aviatrix gateway, and the Aviatrix gateway instance associated route entry to remote site points to PCX or VGW.